 I hope that this blog post is the one that kicks you into action to show yourself more compassion, love, and appreciation!
 If not, I hope that it’s not far off and the next time someone mentions it, you decide it is time.
 Remember that everyone wants to be loved, but the most important person to love you is yourself.

-I help Mums (and me!) to enjoy being a Mum more with my books, blog, facebook groups, online courses and my Salon and Spa.
+I help Mums (and me!) to enjoy being a Mum more and feel happier, healthier and wealthier.

 On my blog here, you'll see several blog series about specific subjects: